 - 2-3 cloves

-- 2 teaspoons of black peppercorns
+- 1½ teaspoons of peppercorns

 - 1 tablespoon of butter or olive oil if you're vegan

 - 200 grams of mushrooms of your choice chopped fine

 - 1 tablespoon of plain flour or gluten free flour if you're gluten free

 - ¼ cup of red wine

-- Salt and pepper for seasoning
+- Salt for seasoning

 - You could make this gravy in advance and then freeze it.
 You could also store it in ice-cube containers so that you have the sauce ready for multiple dinners.